NakedJSX/plugin-asset-image/README.md

 # @nakedjsx/plugin-asset-image
-Generate and use multiple resolutions and formats from a source image.
+Generate a `<picture>` tag with webp & jpeg sourcesets from an image asset.

 See the [documentation](https://nakedjsx.org/documentation/#plugins-@nakedjsx-plugin-asset-image) for more information.